Continuing care retirement communities (CCRCs) — the continuum explained

 How the Continuum Actually Works

 As your parent ages and needs more help, they move within the same community to assisted living.
-Same community, but different part of the building or complex.
+Same community, but different part of the building or campus.
 Staff helps with daily activities.
 There's more structure.
 The community is smaller because fewer people are at this level.
 Your parent might still have friends from independent living, but they're also integrated with other assisted living residents.
 It's a transition that's managed within a familiar place.

 If your parent's needs escalate further and they need skilled nursing, they move again to the nursing section of the community.
 Again, same place.
 A different level of the building or a different facility on campus, but still the CCRC.
 Your parent's doctor might be the same.
 Staff might be people they already know.
 The transition is a step down in function but not a complete disruption.

 Some CCRCs have hospice or end-of-life care options.
-When your parent is approaching death, they might move to a hospice unit or might receive hospice care in their nursing room.
+When your parent is approaching death, they might move to a hospice unit or receive hospice care in their nursing room.
 The idea is that the continuum continues all the way through the end of life.

 The Financial Reality of CCRCs